GautamGupta/bb-legacy-plugins/avatar-upload/trunk/readme.txt

 You need to set the file permissions (chmod) of the `avatars` folder to `666` to allow the plugin to write to the folder.
 You can do this using SHH or alternatively (and more easily) many FTP applications allow permissions setting.
 Please refer to your web host for their advice if you do not know how to do this.

 == Change Log ==

+2007-07-16 Ver.
+0.6   Integrated Identicons into the core plugin.
+Added Unix timestamp to filename
+                      in DB (updated when user updates avatar) to combat browser caching problems.

 2007-07-15 Ver.
 0.5   added image resizing function, better mime-type checking and a couple of
                       performance improvements.